 North V South is one of those graphic design podcasts hosted by two Brits: Rob Turpin, from up North, and Jonathan Elliman, from down South.
 This podcast does not have guests that often, compared to the others on the list.
 But the hosts love to talk about –

 Adventures in Design

-Adventures in design is one of those graphic design podcasts for creatives folks to explore as it teaches how to design delightfully.
+Adventures in design are one of those graphic design podcasts for creative folks to explore as it teaches how to design delightfully.
 The host Mark Brickey is a graphic designer who brings his youthful exuberance.
 He and his guests indulge in playful banter about the illustration and design universe.
-Their conversations are highly entertaining, educational and inspiring for an aspirant to do better at their work and be happy.
+Their conversations are highly entertaining, educational, and inspiring for an aspirant to do better at their work and be happy.

 - Work ethic

 - Design inspiration

 - landing a job in the industry and much more.

 He does all of the above to answer the questions posed by the listeners.
 Greyscale Gorilla is an excellent podcast for anyone from students to veterans to experts in graphic design/motion graphics looking for industry advice from an experienced person.

 Remember, design podcasts are one of the best sources for designers to be informed and inspired.
 Design podcasts broaden the outlook and often provide practical solutions to incorporate into design projects.